-&lt;sup>1See Appendix 6: Contacts for other consenting bodies
+1See Appendix 6: Contacts for other consenting bodies

 - 1.7 Support or advice for communities within the National Park area who are seeking to develop a renewable energy scheme can be found across a number of different agencies.
 A list of useful organisations, contacts and websites can be found in Appendix 6 of this guidance. - 1.8 Scottish Government published the 2020 Road Map for Renewable Energy in 2011, which was updated in October 2012.
-This document provides a target of up to 100% of electricity and 11% of all heat in Scotland to be generated through renewable energy sources by 2020. - 1.9 The National Park's Partnership Plan, sets out the approach to managing the National Park, reflecting the special qualities, challenges and opportunities.
-The principles set out in this and Cairngorm National Park's Partnership Plan recognises the significant role the Parks have in mitigating and adapting to climate change, including appropriate and sensitive renewable energy development. - 1.10 The policies in the Partnership Plan are also a material consideration in determining applications or responding to consultations. - 1.11 Wind, hydro and biomass are presently the technologies from which there is most demand within the National Park and it is envisaged there will be an increase in demand for these types of development over the immediate future.
+This document provides a target of up to 100% of electricity and 11% of all heat in Scotland to be generated through renewable energy sources by 2020.
+This updates the target outlined on page 83 of the NPA Local Plan. - 1.9 The National Park's Partnership Plan, approved by Ministers in June 2012, sets out the approach to managing the National Park, reflecting the special qualities, challenges and opportunities.
+The principles set out in this and Cairngorm National Park's Partnership Plan recognises the significant role the Parks have in mitigating and adapting to climate change, including appropriate and sensitive renewable energy development. - 1.10 The policies in the Partnership Plan are also a material consideration in determining applications or responding to consultations.
+Rural Development Policy 5 'Renewable Energy' is the topic specific policy. - 1.11 Wind, hydro and biomass are presently the technologies from which there is most demand within the National Park and it is envisaged there will be an increase in demand for these types of development over the immediate future.
 This is therefore the focus for this guidance.
 Other technologies could provide renewable energy generation (heat and power) within the National Park to support households, communities and businesses energy needs, potentially assisting in contributing to the Scottish Government's renewable energy targets and the transition towards a low carbon economy.
 Further guidance will be prepared on micro renewable energy as part of sustainability supplementary planning guidance.
-This Planning Guidance will be monitored and reviewed or updated as required.
-Information, as well as examples of best practice will be placed in our Local Development Plan pages on the National Park website.
+This SPG will be monitored and reviewed or updated as required.
+Given the NPA has commended the preparation of a Local Development Plan (LDP) to replace the Adopted Local Plan, the SPG will be updated as appropriate to reflect the LDP when adopted (expected by 2016).
+Information, as well as examples of best practice will be placed in our Local Plan pages on the National Park website.
 This will include updates on consented and operational schemes.